Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Deviation inequalities in hyperbolic groups

 In this section we study deviation inequalities in hyperbolic groups under very general conditions on driving measures.
 Perhaps surprisingly at first, we will see that driving measures $\mu$ with finite second moment satisfy the $p$-th moment deviation inequality for each $p<4$.
 As we will see in the proofs, this follows from the fact that, roughly speaking, the way that a sample path can deviate from a geodesic is by doing two large (almost) consecutive steps.
 Hence, once again roughly speaking, the probability that a point on a sample path is far from a geodesic connecting the endpoints of the path is comparable to that of having two large consecutive jumps.

 Lemma \ref{bowtie} below is where we exploit the geometry of hyperbolic groups.
 In the given form, the lemma does not hold for acylindrically hyperbolic groups, and it is unclear whether a useful version of the lemma exists in that context.
+The proof is not the most efficient one for the case of measures with exponential tails, meaning that it does not give the exponential deviation inequality as in Theorem \ref{smalldevhier}.

-\begin{theo} Let $G$ be a hyperbolic group endowed with the word metric $d_G$ and let $\mu_0$ be a measure with finite first moment on $G$ whose support generates a non-elementary subgroup of $G$.
+\begin{theo} Let $G$ be a hyperbolic group endowed with the word metric $d_G$ and let $\mu_0$ be a measure with finite first moment on $G$ whose support generates a non-elementary semigroup of $G$.
 Then there exists a neighborhood $\mathcal N$ of $\mu_0$ and a constant $C\geq 1$ so that for every $\mu\in\mathcal N$ the random walk $(Z_n)$ with driving measure $\mu$ satisfies the following.
 For each $t\geq 0$, each $M\geq 1$ and each positive integers $k\leq n$ we have

 Moreover, if $\mu$ has finite second moment then $\mu$ satisfies the $p$-th moment deviation inequality for each $p<4$. \end{theo}

 Fix the notation of the theorem from now on.
 The constants $C_i$ appearing below depend on the data of the theorem and are all uniform in a sufficiently small neighborhood of $\mu_0$.